 Discuss their perceptions of whether the news media covers more “wants, needs, or shoulds” in the daily news.
 Does it depend on the medium (TV, online, or newspaper)?

-Explain that the 15-minute video they will view next discusses some of the new ideas of what “news” looks like and the challenges that go along with trying to meet user demand and meet profit quotas.
+Explain that the short video they will view next discusses some of the new ideas of what “news” has looked like and the challenges that have come up in the news industry as media companies try to meet user demand and meet profit quotas.
 Tell students to take notes because they will answer four short questions after the movie is over.

 3. Reflection — 20 minutes

-Ask students to write quietly for the next 20 minutes, responding to all four questions below.
-They can use their own personal experiences to explain their responses, but they should be sure to write at least 4-5 sentences per question.
+Ask students to write quietly for the next 20 minutes, responding to all four questions below as best they can.
+They can use their own personal experiences to explain their responses.
 If they finish early, have them start the follow-on exercise detailed below.

 4. Follow-on assessment — take home